EthanMerrill/PersonalBlog2022/README.md

 - [ ] site loading animation
 - [ ] add resume
 - [ ] modify headers to change size on scroll position
+- [ ] add chatgpt assistant that pretends to be me !